 Social Action Opportunities

-This group is focusing attention on projects related to environmental and climate change issues and encourages volunteer participation. https://www.uubedford.org/social-action/green-sanctuary/
+The Environmental Justice Committee (EJC) at First Parish is a group that focuses attention on projects related to environmental and climate change issues and encourages volunteer participation.
+The EJC takes action such as:

 • Developing religious education activities for youth and adults